Fjr9516/Synthetic-Brain-Aging/README.md

 ## True data collection from [OASIS-3](https://www.oasis-brains.org/#access)
 Each directory contains one processed T1 weighted scan (`img.nii,gz`) and the corresponding label segmentation (`seg.nii.gz`).
 We collected the skull stripped and bias-corrected 'norm' images with FreeSufer, and then used the talairach.xfm to affine align all T1-w scans.
 In order to fit the most machine learning algorithm, we further rescale the intensity of each scan between [0,1].
 Details for each directory are shown as follows:
 ```
 FILENAME     SHAPE             SPACE
-img.nii.gz 256x256x256 rescaled norm scan in templete space
+img.nii.gz   256 x 256 x 256   rescaled norm scan in templete space
-seg.nii.gz 256x256x256 corresponding segmentation in templete space
+seg.nii.gz   256 x 256 x 256   corresponding segmentation in templete space
 ```
-We also provide a metadata file including the age, gender, and healthy/not info.
+We also provide a metadata file including the age, gender, and healthy/not info for each T1-w scan.

 ## Synthetic collection of three data sets